zhiyuns/AFCM/README.md

 ## Preparing datasets

-Please make sure that the MR images of a subject have the same shape, which means you should pre-resample the LR image using nearest intepolation.
+Please make sure that the MR images of a subject have the same shape, which means you should pre-resample the LR image using the nearest intepolation.
 The first slice of the MR images should be strictly aligned.

-For training efficiency, we recommend to reformat the dataset as the h5py files.
-Please refer to `./data/prepare_h5.py` for preparing the h5py dataset.
+For training efficiency, we recommend reformatting the dataset as the h5 files.
+Please refer to `./data/prepare_h5.py` for preparing the h5 dataset.
+An example of the h5 file is placed at `./data/ixi_demo.h5`.

 Then, you need to split the dataset into training/validation/testing by putting them in the corresponding subdirs.
 You may need to modify the 'loaders.train/test.file_paths' in the config file.